-Date: 28 January 2020 Preacher: Alastair Roberts
+Date: 28 October 2020

+Preacher: Alastair Roberts

 [0:00] John chapter 14 verses 15 to 31.
-Yet a little while, and the world will see me no more, but you will see me.

 Because I live, you also will live.

 In that day you will know that I am in my Father, and you in me, and I in you.
-Whoever has my commandments and keeps them, he it is who loves me
+Whoever has my commandments and keeps them, he it is who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him.

 Judas, not Iscariot, said to him, Lord, how is it that you will manifest yourself to us and not to the world?
 Jesus answered him, If anyone loves me, he will keep my word, and my Father will love him, and we will come to him and make our home with him.

 Whoever does not love me does not keep my words, and the word that you hear is not mine, but the Father's who sent me.
 These things I have spoken to you while I am still with you.
-But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.
+But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things, and bring to your remembrance all that I have said to you.

 Peace I leave with you.
 My peace I give to you.
 Not as the world gives do I give to you.
 Let not your hearts be troubled, neither let them be afraid.

-You heard me say to you, I am going away and I will come to you.
-If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I. And now I have told you before it takes place, so that when it does take place, you may believe.
+You heard me say to you, I am going away, and I will come to you.

+[1:38] If you loved me, you would have rejoiced, because I am going to the Father, for the Father is greater than I. And now I have told you before it takes place, so that when it does take place, you may believe.

 I will no longer talk much with you, for the ruler of this world is coming.
-He has no claim on me.
-But I do as the Father has commanded me, so that the world may know that I love the Father
+He has no claim on me, but I do as the Father has commanded me, so that the world may know that I love the Father.